 But the best thing about my room at the Algonquin St Andrews was the bathrobe!!!
 Once you put one on you won’t be able to leave without buying one.
 I certainly did and am enjoying it at home!
 They are like a big hug in a bathrobe!

 The inside layer is almost like a light towel but super soft.
 The outside layer is more of brushed cotton.
 It is just so so comfortable!
 And it’s in black with an embroidered A for the Algonquin.
 This robe is just as cosy as a full-on terry-towelling robe but nowhere near as heavy or hot.
 I just love mine!

 Eating and Drinking at the Algonquin

 I had a lovely dinner at Braxton’s – oysters and a lobster roll of course!
 The breakfast is fantastic.
-The buffet is huge – or there are a la carte options if you prefer.
-Personally, I can’t say no to a buffet.
+The buffet at The Algonquin Hotel is huge – or there are a la carte options if you prefer.
+Personally, I can’t say no to a breakfast buffet.
 There was an excellent egg chef who made me a fantastic omelette.
 And I very much enjoyed the blueberry bagels.

 The Algonquin was the only hotel I stayed in at St Andrew’s.
 But I find it hard to believe there could be a better option available!
 If you’re looking for 5-star hotels in New Brunswick Canada this is the place!

 If you like New Brunswick, you’ll LOVE Canada’s Nova Scotia!
 Check out my posts: